CONSTITUTION AND BYLAWS OF THE MARYLAND GREEN PARTY

 4.7 Designation of County-Level Committees: For purposes of Maryland election law, in counties where only one Local exists, that Local may be designated the County Central Committee (or whatever county level governing body may be called for by election law).
 In counties with more than one Local, the governing body of the county confederation described in Section 4.4 may be designated the County Central Committee (or whatever county level governing body may be called for by election law).

 ARTICLE 5 RULES OF ORDER AND PROCESS

-5.1 Consensus-Seeking; Green Meeting Process Manual.
-In all proceedings, assemblies, committees, and other meetings, except where mandated otherwise by these Interim Bylaws or by valid election law, the MGP shall seek to arrive at decisions by consensus.
-An example of consensus process is outlined in the printed text of the Maryland Green Meeting Process Manual (a modified version of the Meeting and Process Manual Draft 10/11/96 published by the Ohio Greens, based on an earlier version published by the Green Party of Alaska).
-If consensus cannot be reached after a period of discussion considered reasonable by two-thirds (2/3) of those members present at a meeting, a vote shall be called for.
-Except where specifically provided otherwise in these Interim Bylaws, the decision of a two-thirds (2/3) majority on substantive issues and a 50%+1 majority on process issues shall prevail.
+(b) Consensus-Seeking; In all proceedings, assemblies, committees, and other meetings, except where mandated otherwise by these Bylaws or by valid election law, the MGP-CC shall seek to arrive at decisions by consensus.
+If consensus cannot be reached after 7 days of discussion, a vote shall be called for.
+Except where specifically provided otherwise in these Bylaws, the decision of a two-thirds (2/3) majority of yes and no votes on substantive issues and a 50%+1 majority of yes and no votes on process issues shall prevail.

 5.2 Voting Methods: The selection of MGP officers, GPUS delegates, and GPUS Alternates and Presidential Nominating Committee Delegates shall be as specified below.
 Guiding Green principles and values are for voting methods that promote the fullest possible representation and inclusivity, such as multi-member seats, proportionality, and single transferable vote (STV), and for voting methods that avoid factionalism and domination.